 The AZDHS data contained large numbers of H1N1 cases confirmed during the 2009 pandemic (Table 1).
 We repeated model selection on these pandemic H1N1 cases to assess the strength and breadth of imprinting protection against the pandemic strain, which may have differed from protection against seasonal H1N1.
 Because H3N2 circulation during the pandemic was minimal, we were unable to fit a pandemic-specific age-specific risk curve, and instead input the age-specific risk curve fitted to seasonal influenza data.

 Results showed that, under any imprinting model, the estimated strength of protection was stronger against pandemic H1N1 than against seasonal H1N1 (Fig. 6A), during both the first and second pandemic waves (2008-2009 and 2009-2010 influenza seasons, respectively).
-The results of model selection were similar, in that HA and NA subtype-level imprinting received much greater statistical support than HA group-level imprinting or no imprinting, whether we fitted to seasonal or pandemic AZDHS data.
-Pandemic data supported HA subtype-level imprinting slightly more than NA subtype-level imprinting, whereas the order of model preference was reversed for seasonal influenza.
-The 2009 pandemic H1N1 virus is known to have shared antigenic properties with H1 variants that circulated early in the 20th century (5), which are known to have shaped pandemic age distributions (7), so the stronger signal of HA-specific imprinting effects in fits to pandemic data were not surprising.
+Model selection on data from the second pandemic wave was consistent with model selection on seasonal influenza data, in that models containing NA and HA subtype-level imprinting received the most support (AIC = 0, 20.5, respectively).
+However, model selection on first-wave pandemic data (2008-2009 influenza season) showed the strongest support for HA group-level imprinting (Fig. 6B).

 Effect of evolutionary rate